BURIALS & COMMEMORATIONS

 Durham St. Cuthbert’s Cemetery: 1 burial

 - GS/15060 Private Stephen Harvey, 2nd Dragoons (Royal Scots Greys) died 1 February 1921 and is buried at Durham (St. Cuthbert) Churchyard.
 He was 32 years old and is commemorated on Cockfield War Memorial.
-The nature of his death remains unknown.

 UK Unknown Locations: 2 burials

 - 251960 Serjeant Robert James McNeally, 6th Battalion, the Durham Light Infantry died 3 June 1919 aged 33.
 He is commemorated on the West Auckland War Memorial.
 Serjeant R.J.
 McNeally suffered a gun-shot wound and 6 November 1916, he was admitted to General Hospital, Camiers, France.
 11 November 1916, he was admitted to the Military Hospital Trent Bridge, Nottingham.
 He did not serve overseas following this injury.
 It seems that his medical condition originally recorded as A1 had deteriorated to A111.
 The location of his burial is unknown and to date I found no headstone in either West Auckland Cemetery or St. Helen’s Churchyard.

 - Thomas Joseph Thubron Jobling died 20 or 21 September 1918 in East Dock, Cardiff whilst on active service.
 He was 29 years old and is commemorated on West Auckland War Memorial and the Roll of Honour, West Auckland Memorial Hall.
 Having checked the Commonwealth War Graves Commission and Soldiers Died in the Great War data bases, I can find no details.
 He may have been employed in a reserved occupation on war duty when he met his death.
 I have not found his burial place.